BMIHALKO/tiny-transformer-final/README.md

 ## 8. Example Translation

-The pipeline also produces qualitative examples of translations (either written to a file or printed by `sample_translations.py), showing:
+The pipeline also produces qualitative examples of translations (either written to a file or printed by `sample_translations.py`), showing:
 - **SRC**: source English sentence
 - **PRED**: predicted German translation (using beam search)
 - **REF**: reference German translation

-These examples are used in the report to illustrate typical succes or errors of the tiny Transformer model.
+These examples are used in the report to illustrate typical success or errors of the tiny Transformer model.

 ## 9. Code Origin and Attribution